tamagui/tamagui/next.md

 - 1.0

+  - add $hover or just hover as preferred to `hoverStyle`
   - // TODO we should likely account for importance here to match CSS, right??
   - kitchen sink placeholder input color dark
   - delete / clean tamagui build on watch